 Winter is finally here, the Cerbera isn’t getting out much these days (other than the weekly run around the block to get up to temperature just keep everything moving) – so figured I would address some of the niggles and send the car off for while to my local TVR specialist, Taylor TVR – with a list.
+Top of the list were the slow windows.

 My windows have always been slow, and it would seem from reading various forums – I am not alone.